romulloferreira/BrazilCovid19_DataAnalysis/README.md

 The following are the files available in this repository:

-* `BrazilCovid19_DatAnalysis.ipynb` - a notebook of the analysis performed following the CRISP-DM process
+* `BrazilCovid19_DatAnalysis.ipynb` - a JUPYTER notebook containing all performed analisys.
+It follows the CRISP-DM process.

-* `COVIDBR.csv` file that I zipped in the `COVIDBR.zip` file, because of the size.
+* `COVIDBR.zip` - contains the  data analysed by the  `.ipynb` file.
+To use it properly, unzip `COVIDBR.csv` and put it in the same directory as the `.ipynb` file.

 The State Health Secretariats and Government is releasing a series of data files with cumulative counts of coronavirus cases in Brazil, at the state and county level, over time.
 They are compiling this data from state and local governments and health departments in an attempt to provide a complete record of the ongoing outbreak.
 You can find the original CSV files available on OpenDataSUS and Brazilian Open Data Portal.